 Visiting the exhibit

-We Are Water MN is open October 22-December 21 at the Blue Earth County Historical Society’s History Center (424 Warren Street, Mankato, MN 56001).
+Extended stay.
+We Are Water MN is open October 22 - March 5, 2021, at the Blue Earth County Historical Society’s History Center (424 Warren Street, Mankato, MN 56001).
 All visitors must reserve a time to visit the exhibit.
 Visit the Blue Earth County Historical Society web site to make a reservation and learn more about the exhibit, awards, and events.